 AV 202.
 INSTRUMENT FLIGHT INSTRUCTION.

-A course designed to prepare the student to meet the FAR requirements for flight experience and skill to receive the IFR rating.
+A course designed to prepare the student to meet the the IFR rating.
 Students will prepare flight logs, take clearance copy, and fly by instruments only.
 Emergency procedures, unusual altitudes, VOR orientation, GPS usage, approaches made by Non Directional Beacon (NDB), Approach by Surveillance Radar (ASR), Precision Radar Approach (PAR), Instrument Landing System (ILS), and Global Positioning by Satellite (GPS).
 Holding patterns and total departure, enroute, and approach procedures will be taught.
 Course is completed only upon receipt of the IFR rating.
 (40 hours of flight time are required).
 Three semester hours credit.